-Upon completion of the project, students create a final portfolio documenting their work.
+Upon completion of the design, students create a final portfolio documenting their work.
 This portfolio, along with accompanying cover sheets, student reflections, and a teacher reflection, constitute the final submission.
 Sample Portfolios can be found here.

-Submissions are due February 28, 2021.
+Submissions are due February 28, 2022.